FAQ Topic Areas

 Q: What are the current classroom media types?

-Classroom media types (Advanced Smart Technology, Intermediate Smart Technology, Basic Technology and Non-Smart) are defined on the IRT Learning Space Services Website.
+Classroom media types (Collaborative Smart Technology, Advanced Smart Technology, Intermediate Smart Technology, Basic Technology and Non-Smart) are defined on Learning Space Services.

 Q: I want to know what technology equipment is in a classroom or have a problem with the equipment in a classroom - who do I contact?

-To view information about technology equipment in classrooms, visit IRT Learning Space Services Website.
-To report a technology equipment problem in a classroom, contact IRT Learning Space Services at (916) 278-7337, Option 1.
+To view information about technology equipment in classrooms, visit the Learning Space Inventory maintained by IRT.
+To report a technology equipment problem in a classroom, contact Learning Space Services at (916) 278-7337, Option 1.

 Q: There are not enough chairs/desks in the lecture room that I am using – who do I contact?